go-gorp/gorp/README.md

     // optionally override the table name
     dbmap.AddTableWithName(LineItem{}, "line_item").SetKeys("Id")

+Optionally you can pass in a log.Logger to trace all SQL statements:

+    // Will log all SQL statements + args as they are run
+    // The first arg is a string prefix to prepend to all log messages dbmap.TraceOn("[gorp]", log.New(os.Stdout, "myapp:", log.Lmicroseconds))

+    // Turn off tracing
+    dbmap.TraceOff()

 Then save some data:

     p1 := &Product{Description: "Wool socks", UnitPrice: 499, IsTaxable: true}